vzhou842/victorzhou.com/content/posts/2019-05-27-intro-to-cnns-2.md

   # ...

   def backprop(self, d_L_d_out):
+    '''
+    Performs a backward pass of the softmax layer.
+    Returns the loss gradient for this layer's inputs.
+    - d_L_d_out is the loss gradient for this layer's outputs.
+    '''
     # We know only 1 element of d_L_d_out will be nonzero
     for i, gradient in enumerate(d_L_d_out):
       if gradient == 0: